radical-cybertools/radical.saga/docs/source/adaptors/saga.adaptor.ssh.rst

                 Attribute Description
 ========================= ============================================================
                    UserID user name on target machine
-                 UserPass passphrase for encryped keys
+                 UserPass passphrase for encrypted keys
                  UserCert maps to the public ssh key Type This MUST be set to ssh UserKey maps to the public ssh key